themohammadreza/MultiAV/README.md

 # MultiAV Technical Documentation

 ## Overview
 MultiAV is a FastAPI-based multi-engine malware scanning service.
-It exposes REST endpoints for uploading files and retrieving scan results, orchestrates asynchronous scanning jobs via Celery, and aggregates normalized findings from ClamAV and YARA engines.
+It exposes REST endpoints for uploading files and retrieving scan results, orchestrates asynchronous scanning jobs via Celery, and aggregates normalized findings from ClamAV, Windows Defender, and YARA engines.
 Persistent state is stored in PostgreSQL, while Redis backs Celery queues.
 File contents are stored on the local filesystem for repeatable scans.

 ## System architecture
 - **API service** (`app/main.py`): FastAPI application that wires the v1 scan and results routers and initializes the database schema on startup.